'He could follow Mane's route to stardom'

 Last updated on .From the section Leicester

+"It's been an amazing few days for me and the team," he told BT Sport.

+"There is nothing to hate about Leicester, the people are great.
+I'm loving it and I'm enjoying my time.
+I have a lot of things I want to improve on."

-Red Bull Salzburg boast a very impressive list of former players who have gone on to make a major impact in Europe's top leagues.
+Daka looks set to become the latest Salzburg player who will go on to make a major impact in Europe's top leagues.

 Borussia Dortmund striker Erling Braut Haaland and Liverpool trio Sadio Mane, Naby Keita and Takumi Minamino are just a few Salzburg graduates who have established themselves among Europe's elite.

-Zambia striker Patson Daka will now hope to become the latest player from the Austrian side to shine on a bigger stage after signing for Leicester on a five-year-deal, thought to be worth £22m, earlier this summer.

-Outside of his own country and the Austrian league, where he has been playing since 2017, the 22-year-old arrives as a relative unknown.
+Outside of his own country and the Austrian league, where he had been playing since 2017, 23-year-old Daka arrived at the King Power as a relative unknown.

 But, with 61 goals in all competitions in his past two club seasons, could Daka be the man to share the goalscoring burden that has fallen heavily on Jamie Vardy over the past few seasons at Leicester?